Did you know that Aruba’s diverse terrains include the intricate mangrove ecosystem?

 From careless behavior that in consequence has ignited accidental fires, leaving destruction and ash behind…🔥🔥🔥

 To the controversy surrounding a resort that has been an ongoing topic of debate within the Aruban community, with regards to the deforestation of the mangroves and drilling through the coral reefs…

 ALARMS ARE GOING OFF when it comes to the conservation of Aruba’s mangrove ecosystem.

-In hopes of inspiring some more care for these natural wonders, we’ve compiled a few snapshots of mangroves, and some of the wildlife that depends on them to strive, in order to bring more awareness on LIFE AT THE ‘MANGEL NAN’.
+In hopes of inspiring some more care for these natural wonders, I’ve compiled a few snapshots of mangroves, and some of the wildlife that depends on them to strive, in order to bring more awareness on LIFE AT THE ‘MANGEL NAN’.
 (P.S. that’s ‘mangroves’ in Papiamento! 😉)